Symplectomorphism group relations and degenerations of Landau-Ginzburg models: Toric preliminaries

 This proposition gives us a polarization for the variety associated to the Lafforgue fan.
-However, if we wanted to obtain a polytope spanning $\R^A$, we have missed the mark by one dimension.
-As in the case of the secondary polytope, we could restrict to the subspace spanned by $\psec{A}$.
-However, it is more natural to consider the polyhedron $\plaf{A} \subset \R^A$ and a scaled variant of its associated polarized stack $\mcx_{\plaf{A}}$ as in section \ref{sec:toricpreliminaries}.
-In other words, we will define a stacky fan
+However, if we wanted to obtain a polytope spanning $\R^{\mathcal{A}}$, we have missed the mark by one dimension.
+As in the case of the secondary polytope, we could restrict to the subspace spanned by $\ptlaf{A}$.
+However, it is more natural to consider the polyhedron $\plaf{A} \subset \R^{\mathcal{A}}$ and a variant of its associated stacky fan as defined in Appendix~\ref{sec:toricpreliminaries}.
+Before introducing this stacky fan, we examine the combinatorics and geometry of the polyhedron $\plaf{A}$.